phillips109/tax-bash/Formfactory/T23/3Layout/README3.md

 On the form itself, picture 3 columns running from the top of the page to the bottom.
 In column 01 are TFNI, addr01, addr02, and city at heights in the column to be indicated later.
 In column 02 are TLN and ST.
-In colnm 03 is zip
+In colunm 03 is zip

 ### Choice 1g
 This choice makes a backup file in the BkgupColumns directory.